 Change, radical, tremendous, change is coming.
 The IPCC tells us that.
 It is our choice collectively, what course that takes.
 Uncontrolled, chaotic, massively destructive, or controlled, constructive, democratic change for people and planet.https://www.politicshome.com/thehouse/article/a-complete-system-change-is-needed-to-save-our-planet

 The main problem here, as Michael King has observed, lies in the imprecise usage of the word system.
 What does the Green Party mean by system?
 When someone speaks of “complete system change,” we tend to assume there in just one system–or maybe just one system that matters, usually politics or the economy.
-When Baroness Bennett says, “You can’t fix broken food, energy, or economic systems – let alone environmental systems – with the practices that broke them,” she seems to be saying that the food and energy “systems” are different from economic systems.
-But from a social systems theory perspective, there is only one economic system–the global economy–and as long is food and energy are bought and sold, they register with this system.
+When Baroness Bennett says, “You can’t fix broken food, energy, or economic systems – let alone environmental systems – with the practices that broke them,” it’s not clear what these food and energy systems are or how these “systems” relate to the global economy.
+From a social systems theory perspective, food and energy are primarily observed as commodities to be bought and sold.
+Of course, food and energy can register with other systems as well, as when scientists study food or energy, when politicians make policies on food or energy, and when the legal system makes rulings on food or energy.
+If you’re really interested in altering the “food system” or the energy system, you need to carefully analyze all of the ways food or energy are treated by these diverse social systems.
+It’s far more complicated that simply talking about so-called food and energy systems.

 The economy, however, is just one of several “function systems” in contemporary society.
 Steffen Roth and Anton Schütz (2015) make a case for ten function systems: economy, law, politics, science, education health, art, mass media, religion, and sport.
 Each of these systems uses its own communication medium; therefore, the operationally closed systems cannot communicate directly with one another; one system can only “perturb” or irritate another system, with unpredictable results.

 In the context of climate change, we must understand that science cannot directly communicate with the global economy.
 Nor can the mass media.
 The only communication medium the economy recognizes is money.
-The economy recognizes spending and not spending, or investment and divestment.
-Thus investing in renewable energy might be helpful.
+The economy recognizes spending.
+Thus spending/investing in renewable energy might be helpful.
 But for Baroness Bennett, investing in alternative energy sources, or different technologies, is inadequate.
 The only real solution would be to eliminate the need for the energy–perhaps a zero-growth or degrowth economy.
 As she writes,

 Business-as-usual with different technologies is not going to turn around this tide of destruction.
 The cleanest, greenest energy you can have is the energy you don’t need to use.
 The most energy-efficient journey is the one not made.